nickfallon/watermark/README.md

 - The watermark is extracted by taking the 2 LSBs (bitwise AND 0xFC) and multiplying by 65 to re-hydrate the watermark into an approximation of the original image.

-The watermark is invisible to the naked eye, and extracted watermarks look pretty good.
+The watermark is invisible to the naked eye.
+Extracted watermarks are color, and look pretty good.